goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 >
 > The inventory can contain more data.
 E.g. if you have hosts that run on non-standard SSH ports you can put the port number after the hostname with a colon.
 Or you could define names specific to Ansible and have them point to the "real" IP or hostname.

-## Step 2.2 - The Ansible Configuration Files
+## The Ansible Configuration Files

 The behavior of Ansible can be customized by modifying settings in Ansible’s ini-style configuration file.
 Ansible will select its configuration file from one of several possible locations on the control node, please refer to the [documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html).